VizzEx vs. Link Whisper: Asking the Right Question First

 VizzEx identifies gaps in your topic clusters and shows you why your top posts work—so you can replicate that success.

 These features exist because building topical coherence isn’t just about adding the right links.
 It’s about having the right content, organized the right way, with explicit relationships that demonstrate depth of expertise.
+This is the same principle behind site-wide topical coherence and classification—the idea that how Google and AI systems categorize your site depends on the integrated signal your entire content architecture sends, not any single page.

 Which One Should You Buy?